59de44955ebd/wslX/README.md

 * Unlike the original Cygwin/X XWin.exe, wslX doesn't try to write to a log file, and therefor can also be run from a read-only directory.
 All logging is instead written to the Windows debug console and can be analyzed using Sysinternals [DebugView](https://learn.microsoft.com/de-de/sysinternals/downloads/debugview).

-* wslX is meant for WSL, but if have GUI apps like e.g. Leafpad or SciTE installed inside a local Cygwin installation, you can also use it instead of Cygwin's default X-server to allow drag-and-drop from Explorer to such Cygwin app windows.
-Since wslX translates local Windows paths to /mnt/c/..., but Cygwin instead needs /cygdrive/c/..., just create a symbolic link inside Cygwin like this (in a Cygwin shell):
-    ```
-    $ cd /
-    $ ln -s /cygdrive mnt
-    ```
-    Now Cygwin can also handle such /mnt/c/..., /mnt/d/... etc. paths and therefor supports drag-and-drop from Explorer.

-    If wslX is running, you can start a Cygwin GUI app like this (in a Cygwin shell):
-    ```
-    DISPLAY=:0 leafpad
-    ```
-    Or simply add line `export DISPLAY=:0` to your Cygwin's .bashrc file.

 * For appearance settings (like a dark theme etc.) to work accurately in multi-window mode (i.e. without a full desktop environment) many apps in Xfce require `xfsettingsd` to run.
-You might add a line like this to the root menu section in your system.XWinrc file:
+You might add a line like this to the root menu section in your system.XWinrc file (insert `-d [distro-name]` after wsl.exe if you have multiple distros installed):
     ```
     ...
     SEPARATOR